-Privacy Notice for families invited to take part or participating in Generation New Era
+Privacy Notice for Generation New Era families

 If you’d like to print this fair processing notice or export it as a PDF, please select Ctrl + P on your keyboard (or Cmd+ P for Mac users).